rust-random/book/src/guide-dist.md

 The [`Poisson`] distribution expresses the expected number of events occurring within a fixed interval, given that events occur with fixed rate λ.

-The [`Beta`] distribution is a two-parameter probabilty distribution, whose output values lie between 0 and 1.
-The [`Dirichlet`] distribution is a generalisation to any positive number of parameters.

 ## Weighted sampling